MicrosoftLearning/dp-203-azure-data-engineer/Instructions/Labs/01-Explore-Azure-Synapse.md

     - A **Workspace** tab containing databases defined in the workspace (including dedicated SQL databases and Data Explorer databases)
     - A **Linked** tab containing data sources that are linked to the workspace, including Azure Data Lake storage.

-5. View the **Develop** page, which is currently empty.
+5. View the **Develop** page.
 This is where you can define scripts and other assets used to develop data processing solutions.
+The `setup.ps` script has already created an `ingest-data` KQL script.
+We will be adding more scripts later in the lab.
-6. View the **Integrate** page, which is also empty.
+6. View the **Integrate** page, which is empty.
 You use this page to manage data ingestion and integration assets; such as pipelines to transfer and transform data between data sources.
 7. View the **Monitor** page.
 This is where you can observe data processing jobs as they run and view their history.
 8. View the **Manage** page.
 This is where you manage the pools, runtimes, and other assets used in your Azure Synapse workspace.
 View each of the tabs in the **Analytics pools** section and note that your workspace includes the following pools:
     - **SQL pools**: